hypergonial/chat/README.md

 ## Contributing

-Set the git hooks directory to `.githooks` using `git config core.hooksPath .githooks`.
+If you're working with database-related code, set the git hooks directory to `.githooks` using `git config core.hooksPath .githooks`.
 This ensures that the snapshot for sqlx is up to date.